 Anyone who has even been on a bicycle is well aware of the fact that once in their life, they will have to change their bike tires for the first time.
-No matter if they are new to it or they are already a pro, changing tires can be hectic if not done right.
-Even if you buy a new bike or just build one yourself, changing tires can quickly turn into a nightmare if the deed is not done properly.
+And you know changing tires can quickly turn into a nightmare if not done properly.

 You can easily fix a punctured tire, put on a new patch, or just reinflate it and you’re good as new.
 The difficulty arises when a puncture is beyond fixation, or your tire has clear signs of wear and tear.
 The visible cracks appearing in the tire indicate that it’s time to bid farewell to your old tires and get new ones.